fatimarkhawaja/Investigating-CWI-and-UPR---GL4HS/slideshow.md

 # Slideshow

-These slides explore the data, hypothesis, design, and significance of the research concerning the relationship between the CWI and UPR
+The data, hypothesis, design, and significance of the research concerning the relationship between the CWI and UPR